quarkcloudio/quark-smart/README.md

-# QuarkSimple
+# QuarkEasy

 Overview:

-Quark-simple is a golang single service based on QuarkGo
+Quark-easy is a golang single service based on QuarkGo